-Meals are inspired by the local cuisine and consist of a lot of corn, rice, potatoes, and bananas.
-Beef, goat meat, beans, and a few green leafy vegetables will help to add nutrients to your daily meals as well.
-There are no shops within walking distance, so if you are a picky eater or feel that you may not be amenable to the local style meals, please feel free to bring these types of items with you from Monduli or Arusha, with an understanding that there is no refrigeration available.
+Meals are usually in the local cuisine and consist of a lot of corn, rice, potatoes, and bananas.
+Beef, goat meat, beans, and a few green leafy vegetables make up your daily nutritional meals.
+There are no shops within walking distance, so if you are a picky eater or have certain food requirements then we advise you to pick up supplies from Monduli or Arusha.
+Just be aware that there is no refrigeration available.

 Mandatory Orientation Day

-- Tanzanian Do’s and Don’ts, Culture introduction and country history and Intensive Swahili Language Lessons.
+- Tanzanian Do’s and Don’ts, Cultural introduction, learning about Tanzania’s history and Intensive Swahili Language classes.

-- Excursion to a Volcanic Crater in Moita.
+- Trip to a Volcanic Crater in Moita.